leaktk/scanner/README.md

 ## TODO

 1. Local git scans without a clone
-1. Remove clone dir for when done with remote scans
 1. Better error handling in the code to avoid panics
 1. Change workdir default to `${XDG_CACHE_HOME}/leaktk`
 1. if --config isn't set: